Jennifer Lopez’s Pink Crop Top Shows Off Her Dancer’s Body As She Flashes Her Abs

-Jennifer Lopez is giving the world another look at her insane abs as she slipped into a skin-tight pink crop top and leggings for a trip to the gym this week in the Sunshine State.
+Jennifer Lopez is giving the world another look at her insane abs as she slipped into a skintight pink crop top and leggings for a trip to the gym this week in the Sunshine State.
 Daily Mail shared photos of the stunning mom of twins proudly showing off a little skin as she got her workout on with her boyfriend of two years Alex Rodriguez and Olympic swimmer Ryan Lochte.

 The snaps showed JLo making her way out of the gym in Miami, Florida, on February 19 after what was probably a pretty intense workout.
-The “Dinero” singer flashed her amazingly toned abs in her skimpy hot pink top which also featured mesh across the shoulders to show off just a little more skin.
+The “Dinero” singer flashed her amazingly-toned abs in her skimpy hot pink top which also featured mesh across the shoulders to show off just a little more skin.

-Jennifer also showcased her world-famous curves in her high-waisted dark grey leggings that featured a see-through mesh all the way up the outside legs to give just a glimpse at her muscles.
+Jennifer also showcased her world-famous curves in her high-waisted dark gray leggings that featured a see-through mesh all the way up the outside legs to give just a glimpse at her muscles.

 Lopez had her long hair tied up into a bun on the top of her head as she headed away from her workout session and could be seen with a large watch on her left hand and a pair of black sneakers on her feet.